Northwest Dance Halls

 Seattle, Washington

-Some of the bands that performed at this place during the early years of NW rmusic were:
+Some of the bands and acts that performed at this place during those great years of NW rmusic were:

 Aretha Franklin